-Although it’s not simply laying out what these items are as opposed to how they’ll be used.
+Although it is not simply laying out what these items are as opposed to how they will be used.
 Will digital be any different from print?
 How will you utilize each aspect on different platforms?
 Think of questions your team members will have when completing everyday tasks and include the answers to them in the style guide.

 Setting your style guide and brand guidelines from the beginning helps every team member have a clear understanding of the brand.

 The style guide has laid out how to use the brand.
 You can also consider having several team meetings to clarify the team standards for how your business can move forward.

 Branded templates are the perfect solution to putting these elements into play.
 They help regardless of team size.
 Even if you only have current team members – you will have new ones at some point – the branded templates help speed up processes and ensure everyone is, literally, on the same page.